-In other words, if you have a "normal" frame buffer type display, you can probably use either the mfb or cfb code, and the mi code.
+The fb subsystem is a depth-independent framebuffer core, capable of operating at any depth from 1 to 32, based on the depth of the window or pixmap it is currently operating on.
+In particular, this means it can support pixmaps of multiple depths on the same screen.
+It supplies both Pixblit routines and higher-level optimized implementations of the Drawing Primitive routines.
+It does make the assumption that the pixel data it touches is available in the server's address space.
+In other words, if you have a "normal" frame buffer type display, you can probably use the fb code, and the mi code.
 If you have a stranger hardware, you will have to supply your own Pixblit routines, but you can use the mi routines on top of them.
 If you have better ways of doing some of the Drawing Primitive functions, then you may want to supply some of your own Drawing Primitive routines.
 (Even people who write their own Drawing Primitives save at least some of the mi code for certain special cases that their hardware or library or fancy algorithm does not handle.)